AACR-AstraZeneca Cancer Research Fellowships

 Biography

-Dr. Phung obtained his MPH from the University of Auckland, and his PhD in epidemiology from the University of Michigan.
+Dr. Phung obtained his master’s degree in public health from the University of Auckland, and his doctoral degree in epidemiology from the University of Michigan.
 His masteral thesis work was focused on the development of a risk prediction model for breast cancer survival in New Zealand.
 In his doctoral training, he formulated a risk stratification model for precision prevention of ovarian cancer.
 He is currently a postdoctoral fellow at the University of Michigan, where he continues his breast cancer and ovarian cancer research emphases.

 Acknowledgment of Support